stellar-deprecated/stellar-client/README.md

  3. Commit your changes (`git commit -am 'Add some feature'`)
  4. Push to the branch (`git push origin my-new-feature`)
  5. Create a new Pull Request

+## License
+Stellar Client is open source and permissively licensed under the ISC license.
+See the LICENSE file for more details.